thatyangyang/learn-compose-2/notes.md

 TODO

 ### List of modifiers
+挨个试

 ### Pager

 ### Flow layouts

 ### Custom layouts
+Laying out each node in the UI tree is a three step process.
+Each node must:
+- Measure any children
+- Decide its own size
+- Place its children

+#### methods:
+- Use the layout modifier
+- Create custom layouts

 ### Adaptive layouts
 TODO

 ### Alignment lines
+TODO

 ### Instinsic measurements

 ### ConstraintLayout
+TODO

 ## Components